 Learn from our field.
-Reviewing sample plans can streamline the process and is a good starting point.
+Reviewing sample plans, including those posted on Missouri ArtSafe, can streamline the process and is a good starting point.
 But don’t grab a sample and simply insert your organization’s name.
 The plan MUST be tailored to address your organization’s size, location, spaces, technology needs, and programming.

 Make your plan consistent with your other policies and commitments, including accessibility, DEI (diversity, equity, and inclusion), and Black Lives Matter statements.